MagicPoulp/swift_exercise1/README.md

 We use a Table View because it suits well the problem at hand.

-We use the Interface Builder and AutoSize as much as possible.
+We use the Interface Builder and Auto Layout as much as possible.

 We use a global tab navigation controller.
 And in the podcasts page, we have a container that embedds a table view controller.